Bay Area Water Parks for Families

-Whitney and I have done the hard work of visiting the Bay Area’s amazing collection of water parks over the years in the hopes that we could form very strong opinions and break down all the options for you, and just when we are there, the pandemic shakes it up!
+Whitney and I have done the hard work of visiting the Bay Area’s amazing collection of water parks over the years in the hopes that we could form very strong opinions and break down all the options for you!
 Here are some splashy, thrilling water parks to seek out when the temperature passes 85 degrees.

 Best ages: Older preschooler to teen and beyond.
 Price structure is all about height.

 Prices: Many deals are available online, and a season pass is well worth it.
 Save money when you buy tix online a week in advance.
-Regular admission is $29.99 per person.
-Children under 2 are FREE; tube rental extra for lazy river; Parking $20/car, which is best to pay for in advance.
+Regular admission is $34.99 per person.
+Children under 2 are FREE; tube rental extra for lazy river; Parking $25/car, which is best to pay for in advance.

 NOTE: An annual pass to Six Flags Discovery Kingdom in Vallejo also works for Hurricane Harbor.